Injecting linguistic knowledge into BERT for Dialogue State Tracking: Model

 \subsection{Base model: TripPy}

-We build our model on the foundational principles laid out by Heck et al. (\citeyear{heck_trippy_2020})), using their well-regarded dialogue tracking model, TripPy, as our point of departure and baseline for modifications.
+We build our model on the foundational principles laid out by Heck \cite{heck_trippy_2020}, using their well-regarded dialogue tracking model, TripPy, as our point of departure and baseline for modifications.
 TripPy sources slot values from three pivotal points: user utterances, system-informed values (current or preceding turns), and values derived from other slots.
 It divides the prediction of dialogue states into two subtasks: discerning the slots requiring attention in the ongoing turn and forecasting values for all slots slated for updates.

 Given the preceding dialogue state, an update decision tag—\textit{{none, dontcare, span, inform, refer}}—is anticipated for all non-boolean slots in the schema.
 For boolean slots, the set \textit{{none, dontcare, yes, no}} is used.
 The tag \textit{none} implies no updates to the correlated slot, while \textit{dontcare, yes, no} denote actions updating the slot value per the tag.
-The \textit{span} necessitates updating using current user turn values by pinpointing the start and end positions of the value to be replicated; \textit{inform} signifies sourcing values from previously system-informed memories, and \textit{refer} implies value-sharing between slots.
+The \textit{span} indicates an update using current user turn values by pinpointing the start and end positions of the value to be replicated; \textit{inform} means that the update value should be from previously system-informed memories, and \textit{refer} implies value-sharing between slots.

 This DST pipeline is implemented utilizing an encoder-only BERT architecture, with distinct classifiers leveraging the latent representation from the encoder to predict slot actions and values.
-The input is comprised of the current user and system turns and the prior dialogue state, which are concatenated and encoded via a singular BERT model.
+The input is comprised of current user and system turns and the prior dialogue state, which are concatenated and encoded via a single BERT model.
 The slot action is anticipated by a linear classifier on the representation of the first token "[CLS]" , with a distinct classifier being trained for each slot defined in the ontology.
 The span of slot value in the input is deduced using a pair of classifiers on all other tokens for each slot, applying a Softmax to the output score to formulate a probability distribution for the start and end positions of the desired value in the input.
 This mechanism remains constant for informed memory and dialogue state memory, where the classifier selects one value from candidate lists.